A divorce is painful, regardless of your specific circumstances. It's therefore particularly important to understand its effects on children.

 Whatever your children's age - because even adult children are affected - the impact of a divorce can be one of the most life-changing and distressing things that will happen to a child.
 However, the impact does depend to some extent on how you and your partner handle it.
 You can minimise their distress, and I'm here to show you how.

-First of all though - if you're at all unsure about ending your relationship or marriage, then please do have a look at my End Relationship Test.
+First of all though - if you're at all unsure about ending your relationship or marriage, then please do have a look at my Stay or Walk Away relationship test.
 This can help you make the right decision - whatever that may be for you.

 The effects of divorce on your children can vary hugely.
 So, here's what I hope you'll consider: